Costco Meatballs - Air Fryer Tips + Recipe Ideas & Sauces

 This is typical with frozen food items from Costco and in general, but the sodium is going to be something to be cognizant about.
 Each serving contains 520 mg of sodium which is 23% of the daily recommended value.

-This is quite high considering one serving is only 5 meatballs or about 3 ounces.
-The sodium is going to add up very quickly if these meatballs are anything more than a light snack.
+This is quite high, considering one serving is only 5 meatballs or about 3 ounces.
+The sodium will add up very quickly if these meatballs are anything more than a light snack.

 Costco’s 6 pound bag of Italian Style Meatballs is an all around solid product.
 The bag may seem pricey at $19.99 but the per pound price is fair at only $3.33.